From a farriery to a modern production company

 Consolidation of our Product Porfolio

-The company can take over the momentum from the 00's.
-Since 2010, the company's product portfolio has been consolidated.
-The defense sector has become an important segment.
-In 2011 the company entered into a cooperation agreement with Fischer Frech-Hoch Estech and was awarded the contract for the production of 400 pieces of 4x4 and 6x6 Iveco superstructures for the Swiss army.
+The company is able to carry on the momentum from the 00’s.
+Since 2010, the company’s product portfolio has been consolidating.
+The defence sector has become an important market for GK Grünenfelder.
+In 2011 the company entered into a cooperation agreement with Fischer Frech-Hoch Estech and was awarded the contract for the production of 400 pieces of 4×4 and 6×6 Iveco superstructures for the Swiss army in 2012.

 In 2009 the factory premises at Zollstrasse is renovated.
 The building from the year 1962 is demolished to a large extent and equipped with new steel construction, roof and new façade on three sides.
 Thanks to the outstanding work of all involved parties, the production can be resumed within four weeks.
 Through the renovation, the production of the vehicles can be continued in optimal conditions.
 In 2013, the company acquired the property of Tapmatick at Rheinstrasse in Kriessern.
 The property expands the company premises by 4,000 square meters and allows parts of the production to be moved to the halls of "Werk III".